Baseball Team Building Activities

 5. Pizza & Game Night

-Host a post-practice pizza party and let the kids play video games, card games, or board games.
+Host a post-practice pizza party and let the kids play video games, baseball bingo, card games, or board games.
 Offer simple team-based competitions or trivia challenges to keep the team spirit going.

 6. Team-Building Obstacle Course